 National meetings

 The department will pay for travel, lodging and meeting registration for one national meeting.
-The PGY1 pediatric pharmacy residents typically attend the Pediatric Pharmacy Association (PPA) annual meeting in late April and present the results of their residency project at the meeting.
+The PGY1 pediatric residents typically attend the Pediatric Pharmacy Association (PPA) annual meeting in spring and present the results of their residency project at the meeting.

 Local professional meetings

 Residents are strongly encouraged to attend local professional conferences that focus on current issues in pharmacotherapy.
-These would include the MSHP annual and mid-year meetings.
+These would include the Minnesota Society of Health-System Pharmacists annual and mid-year meetings.

 Presentations/teaching experiences

-The resident will be scheduled to provide four case presentations that meet requirements to qualify as continued pharmacy education (CPE) credit with the Accreditation Council for Pharmacy Education (ACPE).
-The topic of these presentations will be related to a current learning experience and will be presented via network link to both of Children’s Minnesota hospital campuses.
+The resident will be scheduled to provide three case presentations that meet requirements to qualify as continued pharmacy education (CPE) credit with the Accreditation Council for Pharmacy Education (ACPE).
+The topic of these presentations will be related to a current learning experience and will be presented in-person and virtually to both of Children’s Minnesota hospital campuses.
+These presentations are also available, accessible and attended by health care professionals outside of Children’s Minnesota.
 Preceptors of clinical rotations may also request the resident to present a case presentation or journal club at the end of their rotation.
 Residents should discuss with their preceptor the expectations for case presentations and journal clubs at the start of the rotation.

 Teaching certificate

-PGY1 pediatric pharmacy residents will complete and earn a teaching certificate during their residency year.
-The certificate is modeled on recommendations published by the American College of Clinical Pharmacy (ACCP) and includes large group didactic instruction, small group discussion and precepting.
+PGY1 pharmacy residents will complete and earn a teaching certificate during their residency year.
+The program is hosted by the University of Minnesota and allows for the Children’s residents to meet and collaborate with other residents throughout the Twin Cities.
+The program includes large group didactic instruction, small group discussion and precepting.

 Residency project

 Each resident completes a research or major project as part of their residency training.
-Each resident will work with their preceptor in the selection of their project.
-The PGY1 pharmacy practice residents will present the results of this project at the Annual PPA Meeting in spring.
+Each resident will work with their advisor in the selection of their project and will be assigned a Subject Matter Expert preceptor to work with them on the project.
+The PGY1 pharmacy residents will present the results of this project at the annual PPA Meeting in spring.
 Assistance in research project design and statistics is provided by Children’s Minnesota Research Sponsored Programs.

 Adverse Drug Report Review

-The PGY1 pharmacy practice residents will be responsible for maintaining the adverse drug report log.
+The PGY1 pharmacy practice residents will be responsible for maintaining the adverse drug report log for the calendar year in which they start residency.

 Medication Use Evaluation (MUE)

 Each PGY1 pharmacy practice resident will be responsible for developing, performing and presenting a MUE project during their residency.
-The results will be presented at the Pharmacy and Therapeutics committee and/or the medical division committee.
+The results will be presented at the P&T Committee and/or the applicable division committee.

 Resident salary and benefits